Asians in New York City: Korean New Yorkers

 People of Korean heritage made up 1.2% of the city's population.
 They are more commonly in Flushing and Koreatown, Manhattan.

 Filipino New Yorkers

 Filipino and Filipino Americans were the largest southeast Asian ethnic group at 0.8%.
 The community has a stronghold in Woodside, Queens.
-Around 13,000 Filipino Americans and immigrants live in this area, equating to 15% of Woodside’s population.
+Around 13,000 Filipino Americans and immigrants live in this area, equating to 15% of Woodside's population.

 Japanese New Yorkers

-Japanese or Japanese American heritage people are 0.3% and have a presence in Manhattan.
+Japanese or Japanese American heritage people are 0.3% and mostly have a presence in Manhattan.

 Vietnamese New Yorkers

 People of Vietnamese heritage made up 0.2% of New York City's population in 2010.

 Organizations and activism

 One of the partner research centers of the Asian American and Pacific Islander Policy Research Consortium is based at the City University of New York.
 New York University hosts the Program in Asian/Pacific/American Studies.
-"Serve the People: The Asian American Movement in New York" was an exhibition at Interference Archive from December 2013 - March 2014, supported by the Museum of Chinese in America.
+"Serve the People: The Asian American Movement in New York" was an exhibition at Interference Archive from December 2013 to March 2014, supported by the Museum of Chinese in America.